Why we should be making mental health New Year resolutions

-These short, dark days in winter can cause some people to experience 'winter depression' or seasonal affective disorder (SAD).
+These short, dark days in winter can cause some people to experience seasonal affective disorder (SAD) - sometimes called winter depression.
 This occurs when the lack of sunlight triggers changes in certain brain chemicals and hormones, making us feel low.
 Although not everyone develops the full symptoms of SAD, many people lack energy and feel low from time to time during winter.

 On top of the seasonal influences that can trigger depression, the Christmas and New Year period is often filled with high expectations, reflection and New Year resolutions.
 This combination can take a physical and mental toll.

 New Year is seen as a time to take stock and reflect on the past year, which can be difficult if you feel that you haven't achieved everything you wanted to.
-This tendency to annually measure our success and the pressure to set new 'goals' or resolutions can be upsetting and stressful.
+This tendency to annually measure our success and the pressure to set new goals or resolutions, fitness-related or otherwise, can be upsetting and stressful.
 Reinventing yourself in the new year may seem like a positive thing to do, but it may be negatively affecting your mental health.